- The urine specific gravity test can help determine how well your kidneys are diluting your urine.

 Your doctor will use the results from your urine specific gravity test, along with other urinalysis results, to come up with a diagnosis.
 Abnormal specific gravity results could indicate:

 - kidney disease

-- infection such as a bacterial urinary tract infection
+- infection, such as a urinary tract infection

-A urinalysis can also measure the concentration of various cells — such as white blood cells, which can indicate an infection — or glucose, which can point to glucose intolerance or diabetes.
+A urinalysis can also measure the concentration of various cells.
+White blood cells can indicate an infection.
+And glucose can point to glucose intolerance or diabetes.

 Other types of urine tests include urine pH tests, hemoglobin tests, and ketone tests.
 The results from these tests can help your doctor make a more accurate diagnosis.

 The urine specific gravity test involves urinating normally and isn’t associated with any harmful side effects.
 However, if you have a urinary tract infection, urinating may cause a burning or painful sensation.

 Always notify your doctor if you experience discomfort urinating or any unexpected symptoms.

 A urine specific gravity test is a painless and easy test to take.
 Preparation is simple, and it only requires excluding a few things from your diet and temporarily stopping certain medications.